-These days raising a child can feel a little like a competition; one which you are destined to lose, no matter how much pressure you put upon yourself and your child.
+Raising a child can feel a little like a competition these days; one which you are destined to lose, no matter how much pressure you put upon yourself and your child.
 It is important to remember that the speed at which your child learns to walk, communicate and recite the alphabet will not be under anybody’s scrutiny but your own, although it can feel as though other parents are judging your abilities as a mommy every time you leave the house.

 That said, early learning is essential when it comes to raising a child; the grounding you give your little one now will stand them in good stead for the future, introduce an array of concepts they will soon come into regular contact with, and give them self-belief, confidence and awareness.

 Of course, starting your child’s learning journey from birth will provide a wealth of other benefits, including preparing them for school, encouraging them to interact and engage with the world around them, and introducing bonding time that is so valuable to parents and children.

 If you are daunted by the idea of taking charge of your child’s early education, do not worry; there is a good chance you are already doing many of the recommended activities with your child.

 How can I encourage early learning in my child?

 Children tend to learn via play, and by watching those around them, so be sure to introduce a range of concepts to your little one as they grow and develop; from sensory toys, to more structured games, art-based learning and imagination play.

 There is no real limit to the fun you can have.
 After all, the more fun you make an activity the more your child is likely to take from it.
 The key for younger children is repetition, while older children will benefit from bonding time and solitary play in equal measures.